Rosé wine

 2. Red wine and white wine do not make rosé wine

 The popular belief that rosé wine is a blend of red and white wine is now happily discarded by the vast majority of consumers.
-However, under pressure from certain industrialists, the European Union adopted a draft regulation authorizing such blends to be called rosé wine, as is the practice in South Africa and Australia.
+However, under pressure from certain industrialists, the European Union adopted a draft regulation allowing such blends to be called rosé wine, as is the practice in South Africa and Australia.
 Most of the European winegrowers concerned were vehemently opposed to such a solution, in order to preserve the quality and reputation of a wine whose quality they had been striving to improve for over ten years.
-It is clear that the "rosés" obtained in this way are nothing more than low-quality products that can be used to sell off poor production thanks to this more festive presentation of the wine.
+It is clear that the "rosés" obtained in this way are nothing more than poor-quality products that can be used to sell off poor production thanks to this more festive presentation of the wine.
 Such regulations are no longer relevant.

 It's interesting to note, however, that the major exception to this blending ban concerns Champagne wine.
 Chardonnay can be blended with Pinot Noir or Pinot Meunier to produce rosé Champagne.
 However, the resulting blend goes through a new fermentation phase specific to Champagne, so that rosé Champagne is not a simple blend of finished products, but a wine with a specific production process.